 2015-16 Percent of Classes In Core Academic Subjects Core Academic Classes Taught by Highly Qualified Teachers

-Location of Classes Taught by Highly Qualified Teachers Qualified Teachers
+Location of Classes Taught by Highly Not Taught by High Qualified Teachers Qualified Teacher

 This School 98.5 1.5

 Districtwide

-All Schools All Schools 97.0 3.0
+All Schools 97.0 3.0

 High-Poverty Schools 95.4 4.6

-Low-Poverty Schools Low-Poverty Schools 98.6 1.4
+Low-Poverty Schools 98.6 1.4

-^{} High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
+High-poverty schools are defined as those schools with student eligibility of approximately 40 percent or more in the free and reduced price meals program.
 Low-poverty schools are those with student eligibility of approximately 39 percent or less in the free and reduced price meals program.